Background

 • Upset Stomachs: Even without causing blockages, the oils in orange peels can irritate your dog’s stomach lining, potentially leading to vomiting or diarrhea.

+In short, if you’re considering giving your pup a piece of orange, take a moment to remove the seeds and peel completely first.
 Keeping your dog’s safety in mind is essential whenever you’re sharing human food.
 Always prioritize their well-being, and when in doubt, stick to vet-approved treats.

 How to Feed Your Dog Oranges

-Introducing oranges to your dog’s diet can be a fun way to share a healthy treat, but it’s crucial to do it safely and thoughtfully.
+Introducing oranges to your dog’s diet can be a fun way to share a healthy treat, but it’s important to do it safely and thoughtfully.
 Follow these tips to ensure your furry friend enjoys this citrus snack without any problems.

 Close Up Photo of a Dalmatian